Abraham Maslow was an American psychologist best known for putting together a hierarchy of needs that describes the human quest for happiness.

 Safety Is A State Of Mind

 Safety is a state of being protected against physical or psychological harm and against other hazardous outcomes.
+Safety is one of the basic human needs that can be affected by the other ones: for example, someone has their safety threatened if someone is depriving them of food.

 There is a blurry line between safety hazards and certain health hazards.
 The main 2 differences between them are: